Last updated on February 02, 2023

 If you work with a CSS Partner (like Producthero CSS), the CSS partner Merchant Center can be used for both the paid and free listings.

-2. Check if you are OK and showing in free listings
+2. Check if you are showing in free listings

 How can I check if my Merchant Center serves my products in Google Free Listings?